conversationai/wikidetox/conversation_reconstruction/dataflow/conversation_reconstruction/README.md

 - page_title: Title of the page where the action took place.
 - rev_id: Id of the revision when the action took place.

-# Auxiliary Code

-The codes in tmp_src are outdated code running this pipeline.
-The code in post_processing helps 1) compute the ancestor_id (mentioned above and 2) shards the results based on the month of the data.